 Which meant I ran a marathon of being home with pre-schoolers for 17 years!
 It makes me shudder to think of that.
 But it was the season we were in, and you just do it, don’t you?

 Those years made me appreciate how difficult motherhood is.
-It’s a job that needs many qualities, including unending patience, constant love, a sense of humour, and plenty of friends to share the journey.
+It’s a job that needs many qualities, including unending patience, constant love, a sense of humor, and plenty of friends to share the journey.

-When Hilary, my youngest child, started kindergarten, I knew my pre-school SAHM days were coming to an end.
+When my youngest child started kindergarten, I knew my SAHM days were coming to an end.
 I started thinking about the next phase of my life.
-SB was great, and encouraged me to think about options and possibilities.
+My husband was great, and encouraged me to think about options and possibilities.
 Always an early riser, I began to get up even earlier to deliberately write in my journal, read my Bible, pray, plan and prepare.

 As I reflected, I had a thought that kept coming back to me again and again.
 Every day it would whisper in my head: “Surely there is more to life than being a mother of five great kids.
 Surely.”

 I know being a mother is an amazing adventure.
 In fact, it’s a critically important job.
 But there is more.
 There is always MORE.

 The HOW: Write Your Personal Vision Statement